playfulprogramming/playfulprogramming/content/ljtech/collections/web-fundamentals/posts/web-fundamentals-javascript-basics/index.md

 ---
 {
-  title: "Web Fundamentals: JavaScript - The Basics",
+  title: "Web Fundamentals: JavaScript Basics",
-  description: "The sixth chapter of this series contains the first look into JavaScript and its basic components.",
+  description: "The seventh chapter of this series contains the first look into JavaScript and its basic components.",
   published: "2024-10-20T20:08:26.988Z",
   tags: ["css", "html", "design"],
   license: "cc-by-4",
   authors: ["edpratti"],
-  order: 6
+  order: 7
 }

 ---